SunTzuLombardi/FlightsClassification/README.md

 ## Conclusions

 We predicted 59% of Delayed flights but Recall needs to be more accurate.<br>
-SouthWest Airlines should focus on Reducing Backup Delays as that is 50% of All Delays<br>
+SouthWest Airlines should focus on Reducing Backup Delays as that is 50% of All Delays.<br>

 Challenges<br>
-Large Dataset and finding an appropriate model for the complexity of the data was a challenge.<br>
+The Large Dataset and finding an appropriate model for the complexity of the data was a challenge.<br>

 ## Next Steps

-Reduction of origins and destinations: Top 20, Top 10<br>
+Try to model again with reduction of origins and destinations: Top 20, Top 10.<br>
-Try PCA analysis<br>
+Another additional approach is to try PCA analysis for understanding the value of certain features.<br>
 <br>

 ## For More Information